 Destinations will be chosen from the following outline programme to ensure your visit is both worthwhile and rewarding.
 We leave the final choice of places to visit to the discretion of our expert guide, according to the weather, local conditions and what’s about at the time.

 The RSPB’s flagship Titchwell reserve lies within a short drive of our hotel and a visit there should get our trip off to a flying start!
-Marsh Harrier, Water Rail, Avocet, Barn and Short-eared Owls, Woodcock and Bearded Tit are among many exciting species to look for in winter.
-Persil-white Little Egrets are also well established on the Norfolk scene and easy to spot as they prance energetically along the tidal creeks.
+Marsh Harrier, Water Rail, Avocet, Barn and Short-eared Owls, Woodcock and Bearded Tit are among many exciting species to look for in November.
+Persil-white Little Egrets are also well established on the Norfolk scene - and easy to spot as they prance energetically along the tidal creeks.

 Tides, season, wind direction and weather on the day will, of course, all have a bearing on the number and location of the birds.
 But we should find plenty of Oystercatchers, Curlews, Ringed, Grey and Golden Plovers, Bar-tailed Godwits, Knot, Dunlin and Redshank, together with parties of 'clockwork' Sanderling scuttling back and forth along the tideline.
 From time to time, the big flocks suddenly rise as one to drift across the pale winter sky like ever-changing plumes of smoke - a breath-taking spectacle.

 Moving inland, we’ll check the fields and hedgerows for Little Owl as well as flocks of wintering Chaffinch, Yellowhammer and the scarce Corn Bunting.
-Tree Sparrows have declined dramatically in Britain in recent decades, but we may be lucky to find a few around the farmers’ grain stores.
+Tree Sparrows have also declined dramatically in Britain in recent decades, but we may be lucky to find a few around the farmers’ grain stores.

-East along the coast from Titchwell, the sweeping saltmarshes at Holkham are a regular haunt of Shore Lark and Snow Bunting in winter.
-Rock Pipits are often present, and the fields hold thousands of Brent and even more Pink-footed Geese, together with lesser numbers of White-fronted and Greylag Geese.
+East along the coast from Titchwell, the sweeping saltmarshes at Holkham and Wells are a regular haunt of Shore Lark and Snow Bunting in winter.
+Rock Pipits are often present and the fields hold thousands of Brent and even more Pink-footed Geese, together with lesser numbers of White-fronted and Greylag Geese.
 Nearby Holkham Park is home to a range of woodland birds, including Green and Great Spotted Woodpeckers, Marsh and Coal Tits, Nuthatch and Treecreeper.

 Further east, we may visit the celebrated coastal marshes of Blakeney, Salthouse and Cley.
 Early November in particular can be productive for seawatching, bringing chances of a late autumn skua or Little Auk passing offshore.
 If there are any Waxwings about, this is usually the best time of year to find them - before the invading hordes of Fieldfares and Redwings have stripped the coastal hedgerows of berries!

 As dusk descends over the coast, Barn Owls drift silently back and forth over the marshes, and Marsh and Hen Harriers quarter low over the reedbeds before finally dropping into roost.
-Sparrowhawk, Kestrel and the odd Merlin are usually about in late autumn and winter, and Red Kite, Peregrine and Common Buzzard have been seen with increasing frequency in recent years.
+Sparrowhawk, Kestrel and the odd Merlin are usually about in November and Red Kite, Peregrine and Common Buzzard have been seen with increasing frequency in recent years.
 The perky Stonechat can also be active late in the day, surveying its territory from a prominent post for one last snack before nightfall.

 As with all our Norfolk breaks, we may vary the above itinerary to take best advantage of the weather and other local conditions, as well as what birds happen to be about at the time of your visit.
 And while we can't promise to find you a rarity on every trip, one thing’s for certain - whenever you come and whatever we choose to do, in Norfolk there will always be plenty to see!